PitcherAG/vue-tools/docs/state.md

 ```

+The `id` property is the only thing required.
+Everything else is optional.
+Internally the object
+will be converted to a reactive Observable.

 Class Store
 ---

 We now support class based stores.
 Getters will be automatically converted
-to computed.
+to a vue computed.

-If a function starts with on_ it will be converted to a watcher.
+If a function starts with `on_` it will be converted to a watcher.

 Example: